Idaho Commission for LibrariesAddress: 325 W State St., Boise, ID 83702

 Idaho Paves the Way with Access to Print

-The goal of the new Routes to Reading Program is to significantly increase the amount of reading done in Idaho homes and early childhood education settings.
-To achieve this goal, the Idaho Commission for Libraries will be using grant and state funds totaling over $300,000 over three years to build three new elements into the successful Read to Me program.
+The goal of the Routes to Reading Program is to significantly increase the amount of reading done in Idaho homes and early childhood education settings.
+To achieve this goal, the Idaho Commission for Libraries is using grant and state funds totaling over $300,000 over three years to build three new elements into the successful Read to Me program.

 Books to Go Program

-Idaho libraries are encouraged to apply for Wave 3 of the Books to Go program.
-Bins will be ready over the summer of 2014.
+Idaho libraries are encouraged to apply for the Books to Go program.
+Bins typically take 3-4 weeks to get ready.
 Apply at www.surveymonkey.com/s/books-to-go-application.

 Implement a statewide “Storytime Online” and TumbleBooks™ for all public libraries

 Many families and child care providers are not able to attend library storytimes.
 This brings storytimes to them through a parent-friendly website with access to TumbleBooks™ in English and Spanish, daily activities to develop early literacy skills including fingerplays and songs modeled in video clips, and other educational information.
-This new DayByDayID.org site is a great resource for Idaho families, librarians, and caregivers.
+The DayByDayID.org site is a great resource for Idaho families, librarians, and caregivers.

-A new three-year contract with TumbleBooks provides access to ebooks through every Idaho public library website.
+A three-year contract with TumbleBooks provides access to ebooks through every Idaho public library website.
 Promotional efforts are underway to get the word out about these great resources.

 Communication, Collaboration, and Coalition Building

-ICfL will work with libraries and community partners to increase awareness of the valuable role libraries play to ensure children begin school with a strong foundation of early literacy skills.
-ICfL will facilitate a minimum of four meetings throughout Idaho to build local coalitions and ensure that the projects started with the grant are sustainable at the community level.
-Library staff and their community partners will collaboratively examine the results of grant projects, build on successes, and identify opportunities for improvement.
+ICfL is working with libraries and community partners to increase awareness of the valuable role libraries play to ensure children begin school with a strong foundation of early literacy skills.
+ICfL has facilitated meetings throughout Idaho to build local coalitions and ensure that more Idaho children have access to books.
+Radio ads in English and Spanish are airing in April, May and June, 2015 to stress the importance of out-of-school reading time, especially in the summer.

 Special thanks to our primary funders and supporters: